90 Things You Should Never Throw Out (and How to Reuse Them)

 If you need extra storage space reach for a curtain rod.
 If you have space in an upper cabinet, try a DIY spice storage rack that uses a spring-tension curtain rod.

 Mesh produce bag

 One of your easiest and most eco-friendly options for toy storage is already in your refrigerator.
 Empty your mesh produce bags and toss in your child’s bath or beach toys.
 Attach a plastic hook and hang the bag of toys on the shower wall within easy reach.
 And if you need more room than what you can hold in a five-pound bag, buy a reusable mesh produce bag and still have an eco-friendly bag alternative to traditional toy storage.

 Save your containers

 Save all your glass and plastic containers for your shop.
 Glass jars work well for liquids.
 Clean brushes in an old tin can.
 Brush on glue from small containers of all kinds.
 Sour cream/cottage cheese containers work for just about everything.
 Clear plastic containers are great for miscellaneous storage because you can see what’s in them.
 Just label everything with a permanent marker.
-These are the items in your kitchen that you need to throw out.

 Keep your drill(s) and accessories organized and close at hand to make your DIY projects run smoothly.
 By investing just two hours, you can build this wall-mounted drill dock to house everything you need.
 There’s a top shelf for accessories, a wider lower shelf for larger items such as battery packs, and the clever use of 3-inch PVC piping makes hanging holsters for different drill attachments.